Ron Jacobs (basketball)

 Ronald Jacobs (December 27, 1942 – December 24, 2015) was an American basketball coach.
 Jacobs was head coach of the men's basketball team of Loyola Marymount University.
-After turning the program around in just one season, he was invited by Philippine businessman Eduardo Cojuangco, Jr. to coach the Philippines men's national basketball team.
+After turning the program around in just one season, he was invited by Filipino businessman Danding Cojuangco to coach the Philippines men's national basketball team.
 Jacobs brought the Philippines back to prominence in basketball during the 1980s.
 He revolutionized the way basketball was played in the Philippines.
 He raised the level of technology in playing the game and turned every contest into a learning experience by showing how to win with science, hard work, team play and discipline.

 Career

 Loyola Marymount

 Jacobs was named West Coast Conference Coach of the Year for piloting the Loyola Marymount's basketball varsity to the NCAA Tournament in 1980.
 He had turned the program around in just a season from a lowly 5-21 pushover to a legitimate contender.

 Jacobs became an overnight hero at the Loyola Marymount campus in Los Angeles and there emerged a popular clamor for him to take over as athletic director.
 This did not sit well with some in the school's Board of Trustees.
 Jacobs eventually left the university, exasperated by the politics that smeared his name.